HenrikMoe/CLA-Jinsei.ai/README.md

 # CLA-ShipyardJinsei
-Spreadsheet data mapping and automation services with the Pixel assistant.
+Spreadsheet data mapping and automation services with the Chat GPT assistant.

 Solutions powered by Jax Tensorflow and GPT/Grok.